Standardizes the introduction of several new algorithms for signing data.

 Verification

-If called from the precompile, the precompile MUST return 0x0 as the address.
+If any checks fail, then the transaction containing them is invalid.
+If called from the precompile, the precompile MUST return bytes20(0x0).

 Gas calculation

-All transactions that use more resources than the secp256k1 curve suffer an additional penalty.
-This penalty MUST be calculated as follows:
+All transactions that use more resources than the secp256k1 curve suffer an additional penalty which MUST be calculated

 sigrecover precompile